The holiday season is here and many are eager to spend long-awaited time with loved ones to end a challenging year.

 - Use online or contactless check-in.

-- Scope out the crowd at the gate.
+- Scope out the crowd at the airport.
 If it appears too crowded for your comfort level, consider changing your flight.

 - Delay getting on the plane as long as possible.